89.9 FM Live From The University Of New Mexico

 Coyote vs. Acme will be released on August 28.

-Florian Knowles is a senior at the University of New Mexico and is getting his degree in video journalism.
+Florian Knowles is a recent graduate of the University of New Mexico, majoring in Journalism and Mass Communications.
+He comes to KUNM through the New Mexico Local New Fund Fellowship program.
 Originally from Aurora, Colorado, Florian is now happy to call Albuquerque home.
-When he’s not reporting, Florian likes to cook (and eat said cooking).
-His previous journalistic experience includes being an audience engagement intern at Chalkbeat and a research intern for the New Mexico Local News Map.
+His previous journalistic experience includes being an student reporter for KUNM, an audience engagement intern at Chalkbeat and a research intern for the New Mexico Local News Map.